martaver/ShouldBe/README.md

 		}
 	});

-This syntax, apart from being clearer and more readable, also enforces type safety where appropriate, helping with code completion.
+This syntax decreases the verbosity of the tests and clearly shows the structure of the object graph.
+It enforces type safety where appropriate, helping with code completion.
+It also clearly shows the constraints between related properties, such as Order.Id and Item.OrderId.

 ## Productivity benefits
-The second biggest benefit of using ShouldBe is the boost to productivity.
-Traditionally, tests failstop on the first failed assertion, but since we are focusing our test on a complete, immutable data structure we can now run all the constraint comparisons at once.
+Traditionally, tests stop execution on the first failed assertion, but since our test encapsulates a complete, immutable data structure we can run all the constraint comparisons at once and return failures in batch.

-Instead of getting only the first constraint failure message like:
+Instead of getting only the first constraint failure message like (e.g. in NUnit):

 	Expected string length 31 but was 3.
 Strings differ at index 0.
 	Expected: "The Great Coffee Sensationalist"
 	But was:  "Bob"
 	-----------^

-And then having to fix, rebuild and re-run to reveal the next, we can get information on **all** failing constraints in one go:
+We can get information on **all** failing constraints in one go:

 	Begin Differences (6 differences):
 	Types [Int32,Int32], Item Left.Id != Right.Id, Values (2,1143848580)